 - If there is a major change in circumstances (for example, assets are purchased or sold)

-The agreement should be in writing, be signed by each party and comply with the general provisions of contract law.
+The agreement should be in writing, be signed by each party and comply with the rules of contract law.

 The future of pre-nuptial agreements